Shlomo-Pear/C950_Delivery/README.md

-# C950_Delivery
+# C950_Delivery User Guide

 This project describes a traveling sailsman problem.
-It handles the delivery of packages from a hub location to other locations by utilizing data structures and algorithms.
+It handles the delivery of packages from a hub location delivery addresses by utilizing data structures and algorithms.
 ___

 ## Scenario